 Of course, mobile search is also going to play a key role in helping people make quick decisions.
 It could be a case of looking up a tour operator to see what their reviews are like on TripAdvisor, trying to find a 24/7 store or looking for the most ‘Instagrammable’ places in your area.

 Make sure you know what people are searching for while they’re in your area because this is a key part of your SEO and PPC strategies.
 If you’re keen to invest time in SEO but you’re not sure where to start, we offer SEO services to help guide you.

 People don’t take a break from social media just because they’re on holiday either – quite the opposite.
 Facebook and Instagram both have a targeting option that allows you to target people who are currently travelling in specific locations.
-Which means you can plant ideas in people’s heads about what to do the next day, where to eat later that evening and where to buy some local crafts to take back home.
+This means you can plant ideas in people’s heads about what to do the next day, where to eat later that evening and where to buy some local crafts to take back home.

-Your aim is to spark that initial travel inspiration before people even realise they want to take a trip, and to make sure everyone planning a trip in your locations knows what your brand has to offer.
+Your aim is to spark that initial travel inspiration before people even realise they want to take a trip – and to make sure everyone planning a trip in your locations knows what your brand has to offer.